NACLab/ngc-museum/exhibitors/nac_lab/csdp_snn/README.md

 $ ./sim_csdp.sh 0 ## the integer is the index of the GPU
 ```

 which will execute and run the model simulation for CSDP-trained SNN.
-(Note that you can modify the `sim_csdp.sh` script to point to other datasets, beyond the MNIST and K-MNIST databases used in the original work.
+(Note that you can modify the `sim_csdp.sh` script to point to other datasets, beyond the MNIST databas used in the original work.
+If KMNIST is to be used, you will need to download and place it in the correct spot, i.e., the `/data/` folder.)

 <!--
 This model is also discussed in the ngc-learn